KyleKilbride/cube-activity/readme.md

 ## note from Kyle

+Thanks so much for sending me this activity, I enjoyed it.
+I opted not to leave comments in hopes the code is legible on it's own.

 1. added a `npm start` command that will run the code with the examples given in the readme.
-2. the repo 'https://github.com/cube-planning/technical-assignment-js.git' does not exist as far as I can tell
+2. the repo 'https://github.com/cube-planning/technical-assignment-js.git' does not exist as far as I can tell, or it is private and I don't have the permissions.
-3. I have pushed this to my repo:
+3. I have pushed this to my repo: https://github.com/KyleKilbride/cube-activity

 ## Getting Started